acsaeng/movie-theatre-app/README.md

 ## Summary

-A GUI-based movie theatre application providing the opportunity for users search for their favourite movies, view showtimes, book reserverations, and make payments.
+A GUI-based movie theatre application that utilizes an MVC architecture, allowing users search for their favourite movies, view showtimes, book reserverations, and make payments.

 To run the application locally: